zachgordon25/gitmd/README.md

-# Git & Github
+# Git & GitHub

 ## Lesson Agenda

 1. What is Git?
-1. What is Github?
+1. What is GitHub?
 1. How do they work together?
-1. Set up SSL
+1. Set up SSH
 1. How do you make a repository and clone it?
 1. Stage files
 1. Commit files